chebaby/blog/_posts/2020-12-24-build-multilang-showroom-gallery-with-laravel-part-2-database-modeling.md

 I think this is enough to get the application up and running, other tables may be added along the way as needed, but let's keep it simple for the time been.

-Notice that there is new table named _"Prodcut Categories"_, that's the result of the `many-to-many` relationship between _"Product"_ table and _"Categories"_ table, more on that later.
+Notice that there is new table named _"Prodcut Categories"_, that's the result of a `many-to-many` relationship between _"Product"_ table and _"Categories"_ table, more on that later.

 ## Migrations